Colostomy Care

 - Two-piece system: skin barrier (wafer) snaps onto the pouch separately; preferred for easier appliance changes

-- Measure stoma at each appliance change (stoma shrinks over weeks after surgery); cut wafer opening to fit snugly without constricting the stoma
+- Measure stoma at each appliance change (stoma shrinks over weeks after surgery); cut wafer opening to fit closely without impinging on the stoma (commonly about 2 mm larger than stoma diameter in many fitting workflows)

 - Empty when one-third to one-half full to prevent leakage and skin breakdown